12 Secrets of Southwest Washington’s Pacific County

 - A secret cove.

 Dead Man’s Cove can be found on the Cape Disappointment Lighthouse trail.
-While there’s no developed trail down into the cove, you can view it from above.
 Find just the right angle, and you’ll see a resilient tree growing on a rock in the middle of the cove.

 - Artwork by renowned artist, Maya Lin, hidden in plain sight.

 Artist Maya Lin is best known for creating the Vietnam Memorial in Washington D.C.
 But you can also find her work in Cape Disappointment State Park.
 Six art installments in the park are part of the Confluence Project.
 Here’s how to find them.

 Beard’s Hollow is at the south end of the main beach on the Long Beach Peninsula.
 The big rock is a favorite fishing spot, and during low tide, its nooks and crannies are exciting places to explore.
 To get there, you can follow the Discovery Trail or park at Cape Disappointment State Park.